nboldhq/docs/src/api/latest/sdks/javascript/docs/MicrosoftTeamsTeamsApi.md

 Set team metadata

 Set team metadata for a specific namespace.
 N.B Using the PUT method will replace all pre-existing metadata.
-TIER 2️⃣ | ROLES - AUTHORIZED_APP, INTEGRATION_MANAGER, GOVERNANCE_MANAGER, TEAMS_SERVICE_ADMIN, GLOBAL_ADMIN.

 ### Example